 Here’s a place for everyone to share their least favorite things about stamping and cardmaking.
 Is there a technique where you love the results, but it’s way too complicated or time-consuming for you to want to do it?
 Or a tool that gives you trouble when you use it?
 Maybe someone has a tip or suggestion that would help!

 Welcome to anitapirkle.com!
-As time progresses, you’ll find a variety of things here: photos of cards, cardmaking supplies for sale, technique tutorials, suggestions for “random acts of kindness,” and comments, questions, and suggestions from you!
+As time progresses, you’ll find a variety of things here: pay it forward cards and card-making supplies in the shop, photos of my (and hopefully your) cards, technique tutorials, suggestions for “random acts of kindness,” and comments, questions, and suggestions from you!